-Verification: Consultants are welcome to contact the State Parks Contracts and Grants Program team (CGP) to verify that their submittal response was received, however, this process works best if there's enough time between the date and time submitted and the bid's due date deadline.
+VERIFICATION: Consultants are welcome to contact the State Parks Contracts and Grants Program team (CGP) to see if your submittal response was received, however, this process works best if there's enough time between the date and time submitted and the bid's due date deadline.
 Send verification requests to: contracts@parks.wa.gov

-The email subject line should include the bid identification number, "Verification", and your company name (e.g., "RFQ # Verification ACME")
+The email subject line should include the bid identification number, "Verification," and your company name (e.g., "RFQ # Verification ACME")

-Caution: Submit your submittal response early as a safeguard against any technological slowdown or delays.
+CAUTION: Submit your submittal response early as a safeguard against any technological slow-down or delays.
 Submittals received after the deadline for any reason, no matter the cause, regardless of responsibility, will be rejected.

-Late submissions will be considered non-responsive and will be rejected.
+--- Late submissions will be considered non-responsive and may be rejected. ---